cobuma/google-homepage/README.md

 # google-homepage
-the odin project Google homepage html rebuild
+The odin project Google homepage html rebuild

 This is a project to rebuild the Google homepage using html.